eonx-com/easy-monorepo/packages/EasyBugsnag/docs/configurators.md

 ### Symfony

-To register additional client configurators in Symfony, you simply register a new service implementing the `EonX\EasyBugsnag\Configurator\ClientConfiguratorInterface`.
+To register additional client configurators in Symfony, you simply register a new service implementing the `EonX\EasyBugsnag\Common\Configurator\ClientConfiguratorInterface`.
 The EasyBugsnag package registers the interface for auto-configuration by default, so you have nothing else to worry about.

 ### Laravel/Lumen